GoogleCloudPlatform/gcp-service-broker/docs/custom-services.md

   * Generates `count` bytes of cryptographically secure randomness and converts it to [URL Encoded Base64](https://tools.ietf.org/html/rfc4648).
   * The randomness makes it suitable for using as passwords.

+## Variable reference

+The broker makes additional variables available to be used during provision and bind calls.

+### Provision

+* `request.service.id` - _string_ The GUID of the requested service.
+* `request.plan.id` - _string_ The ID of the requested plan.
+Plan IDs are unique within an instance.
+* `request.instance.id` - _string_ The ID of the requested instance.
+Instance IDs are unique within a service.
+* `request.default_labels` - _map[string]string_ A map of labels that should be applied to the created infrastructure for billing/accounting/tracking purposes.

 ## Design guidelines

 When you're creating a new service for the broker you're designing for three separate sets of people: